wonsunahn/CS1541_Fall2020/projects/1/README.md

 ## Task 3: Analyzing Performance Plots

 First, generate the IPC.pdf and IPC_solution.pdf performance plots and verify that they are identical.
 Refer to the [Creating Performance Plots](#creating-performance-plots) section on how to generate these plots.
-Then, answer the Project 1 Retrospective questions by analyzing the plots.
+Then, answer the Project 1 Retrospective questions by analyzing the plots.  **If your plot differs from the solution plot due to incomplete implementation, please use the solution plot to answer the questions**.

 ## Source Code